alexlimh/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Minghan Li is a PhD student in Computer Science at Universtiy of Waterloo, supervised by Professor [Jimmy Lin](https://cs.uwaterloo.ca/~jimmylin/index.html).
 Before that, he received his MSc in Computer Science from University of Toronto under the supervision of [Danijar Hafner](https://danijar.com/) and Professor [Jimmy Ba](https://jimmylba.github.io/).
 He completed his undergraduate study at Sun Yat-Sen University advised by Professor [Weishi Zheng](https://www.isee-ai.cn/~zhwshi/).
-His research focuses on Natural Language Understanding and Bayesian Inference.
+His research focuses on Information Retrieval and Question Answering.
 He is also interested in Reinforcement Learning (RL), especially task-agnostic RL and model-based RL.